flowsforapex/apex-flowsforapex/docs/FAQ.md

 #### Would you normally make this application available to all your end users?

-Typicaly the flow monitor app would be used for process designers / developers and for the process administrators.
+The Flow for APEX app, containing the flow modeler and a control page for flow instances, would be used for process designers / developers and for the process administrators.
 Users only need to see their normal application, and you wouldn't want them to be modifying the process model or controlling execution of process instances outside of an applicartion.
 You could give them visibility of the process map showing them where they are in the process, and which steps are completed or not, by including the Flows for APEX BPMN Viewer plugin into your end application(s).

 #### Is it possible to support other diagramming tools?